Jengamon/RMMZ-Plugin-Monorepo/README.md

 Copy the folder, and make the changes to `package.json` as it requests, then either run `yarn install` in the directory, or go to the root and run `yarn workspace <package-name> install`, which ever is easier.

+## How to Make Your Plugins Smaller

+We now ship with [`terser`](https://github.com/terser/terser) for all your minifying/compressing needs.

+Running `yarn minify` will build your plugins, then run them through terser to get the final output, which will be placed in `dist_min/`.